Chuchu0215/AboutMe/README.md

 **JuLY 2001 – December 2007**

-**Finance Faculty/MBA Field Projects Advisor** University of Michigan
+**Finance Faculty/MBA Field Projects Advisor**, University of Michigan,
 Ann Arbor, MI

 Responsible for teaching courses in corporate finance, financial institutions, and risk management, and for serving as managing faculty advisor for MBA field consulting projects for national and international industry partners.
 Clients and projects directed included: